As you are new to Skill Selector we recommend you read through

-The qualifications available in adult social care provide a flexible, 'mix and match' approach to developing your skills and knowledge.
+The qualifications available in adult social care provide a flexible, 'mix and match' approach to meeting the different development needs of the workforce.

 There are three sizes of qualification:

 Award • Certificate • Diploma

 Qualifications are made up of different units.
 Every unit and qualification has a level.
 The level shows how difficult the unit or qualification is (this can be anywhere between entry level and level 8).
 The adult social care sector now has qualifications and units from level 1 through to level 7.

 The larger diploma can be used to demonstrate professional competence.